dockstore/dockstore-ui/app/docs/getting-started-with-docker.md

 the next section).
 I'm manually specifying this tag so it will match the quay.io built version.
 This allows me to build and test locally then, eventually, switch over to the quay.io-built version.
-The next part of the tag, `briandoconnor/dockstore-tool-bamstats`, denotes the name of the tool which is derived from the organization and repository name on GitHub.
+The next part of the tag, `collaboratory/dockstore-tool-bamstats`, denotes the name of the tool which is derived from the organization and repository name on Quay.io.
 Finally `1.25-3` denotes a version string, typically you want to sync that with releases on GitHub.
 In this case I'm working on release `1.25-3` so this is on a release branch.
 However the most recent release via GitHub is the previous version `1.25-2`.
 The